1 The Bay, Coldingham

 Bedroom one with king size bed, side tables, large sliding doors to the front garden, dressing room with hanging space and storage.

-Bedroom two with king size bed with zip and link option which can be configured to two 2'6" twin beds, side tables, wardrobe with drawer, wall-mounted TV.
+Bedroom two with zip and link beds, which can be set up as a king size bed or 2’6” twin beds on request, side tables, wardrobe with drawer, wall-mounted TV.

 Adjacent bathroom with bath and shower over, heated towel rail, basin and WC.